Sodium Sulfacetamide and Sulfur Suspension

 KEEP OUT OF REACH OF CHILDREN.
 Keep container tightly closed.

 Nonsusceptible organisms, including fungi, may proliferate with the use of this preparation.
 If irritation develops, use of the product should be discontinued and appropriate therapy instituted.
 Patients should be carefully observed for possible local irritation or sensitization during long-term therapy.
 Systemic absorption of topical sulfonamides is greater following application to large, infected, abraded, denuded or severely burned areas.
 Under these circumstances, any of the adverse effects produced by the systemic administration of these agents could potentially occur, and appropriate observations and laboratory determinations should be performed.

 The object of this therapy is to achieve desquamation without irritation, but sodium sulfacetamide and sulfur can cause reddening and scaling of the epidermis.
 These side effects are not unusual in the treatment of acne vulgaris, but patients should be cautioned about the possibility.

-Nursing Mothers: It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when this product is administered to a nursing woman.
+It is not known whether this drug is excreted in the human milk.
+However, small amounts of orally administered sulfonamides have been reported to be eliminated in human milk.
+In view of this and because many drugs are excreted in human milk, caution should be exercised when Sodium Sulfacetamide 9% and Sulfur 4.25% Suspension is administered to a nursing woman.

 Reports of irritation and hypersensitivity to sodium sulfacetamide are uncommon.
 The following adverse reactions, reported after administration of sterile ophthalmic sodium sulfacetamide, are noteworthy: instances of Stevens-Johnson syndrome and instances of local hypersensitivity which progressed to a syndrome resembling systemic lupus erythematosus; in one case a fatal outcome was reported (see WARNINGS).